zuplo/docs/docs/articles/secure-tunnel.md

 The Zuplo tunnel can run on virtually any infrastructure.
-The most common way users install the tunnel is as a Docker container, but we can provide you a build in virtually any format (i.e. an Azure VM, etc.).
+The most common way users install the tunnel is as a Docker container, but we can provide you a build in virtually any format (for example an Azure VM, etc.).
 The tunnel itself is a lightweight service that when started makes an outbound connection to the Zuplo network and then through to your Zuplo Gateway.

 When the tunnel service connects to the Zuplo network, traffic from your gateway can be routed to internal services running in your network or VPC.
 For example,